m0re4u/paper-database/exported/papers.md

 # Papers
+## 2021-10-28

+- Jo, Yohan and Visser, Jacky and Reed, Chris and Hovy, Eduard (2020): __Extracting Implicitly Asserted Propositions in Argumentation__ Find at: [LINK](https://aclanthology.org/2020.emnlp-main.2.pdf)

 ## 2021-10-27

 - Madsen, Andreas and Meade, Nicholas and Adlakha, Vaibhav and Reddy, Siva (2021): __Evaluating the Faithfulness of Importance Measures in NLP by Recursively Masking Allegedly Important Tokens and Retraining__ Find at: [LINK](https://arxiv.org/pdf/2110.08412.pdf)